zaydabudayyeh/wave_generator/README.md

 4) Select the waveform types you wish to generate (Sine, Square, Sawtooth, or your very own .wav file!) by selecting the corresponding number.

-      _note: If you use your own .wav file, it must be in a linearPCM format, and all metadata must be removed.
+      _note: If you use your own .wav file, it must be in a linearPCM, mono format, and all metadata must be removed.
 Use audacity and export the audio file as a wav, selecting 16-bit signed PCM (or higher) for the sample depth, and clear the metadata tags._

 5) The script will generate the necessary .txt files and .sv files to initialize a ROM using on-chip memory.